NLeSC/guide/intellectual_property/examples_libraries.md

 - How should the work(s) be licensed?

-  If it is not considered a derivative work, the xtas Python code should be licensed under our default Apache License v2, and the combined work under the GPL version 3 or higher.
-If it is considered a derivative work, both the xtas code and the combined work should be GPLv2+.
-Again, this will be decided on a case-by-case basis.
+  The xtas Python code should be licensed under our default Apache License v2, and the combined work under the GPL version 3 or higher.
+(See the unidecode example above for alternatives.)

 ### In the Clouds